Australia bush fires: Kiwi tragedy in Conjola Park, how you can help

-A double tragedy has struck a Kiwi expat amid the devastating Australian bush fires.
+A Kiwi family have lost two homes amid the devastating Australian bush fires.

-Two beloved family homes usually standing side by side in a small coastal town in New South Wales are now rubble.
+The two properties, usually standing side by side in a small coastal town in New South Wales, are now rubble.
 And both belong to the family of Jesse Chinnock who grew up in New Zealand.

 Houses in the lakeside town of Conjola Park were levelled by a blaze locals did not think would reach them.